-We’re kicking off the New Year with a focus on bone health.
-One of the top trends of 2018 is a movement towards plant-based foods, and I have to say, I’m thrilled.
-I have many clients who are vegan or vegetarian and are often concerned about their bone health.
+October 20th is World Osteoporosis Day!
+One of the top trends I see right now is a movement towards plant-based foods, and I have to say, I’m thrilled.
+However, I often get asked the question – how can I take care of my bone health with a more plant-based diet?
 As well, many of my clients with autoimmune conditions, especially celiac, are at risk of osteopenia and osteoporosis.
 They’re looking to maximize their bone health, and want to look beyond calcium as a solution – because they know that calcium isn’t the ONLY nutrient we should be considering to build strong bones!
-I am so excited to be partnering with the California Plum Board to share with you some really exciting research on preventing, and even reversing bone loss with prunes!
+I am so excited to be partnering with the California Prune Board to share with you some really exciting research on preventing, and even reversing bone loss with prunes!

 Overview of Bone Health – The Basics